 The People of God gathered around the Throne of the Word and the Table of the Lord to embrace the Paschal Mystery to Teach, to Preach and to Heal in Jesus’ Name.
 We strive to embody the Tradition and Teachings of the Church sharing in her many gifts and through the Spirit of Saint Emery/Saint Stephen to proclaim The Good News of Jesus the Christ to our sisters and brothers.
 May God Be With Us!

 The sacrament of Baptism is celebrated on a date established ahead of time.
 Parents are required to attend a pre-Baptism instruction.
 Sponsors (godparents) must meet church requirements.
+Please call the office for more information.

 A handcrafted replica of the famous San Damiano Cross of St. Francis is pictured above.
 This intricate Cross was made in Italy and imported from Italy during the 2000 restoration of the Church.
 The Cross is used for Mass and other processions.